5 Ways to Maintain Healthy Drains at Home

 Having a healthy drain is a critical part of home maintenance.
 When your drains are clear, you are preventing potential problems such as clogging or build-up of hair or other obstructions that could lead to significant and costly issues.

-Check out five ways you can help maintain a healthy drain in your home below and if you’d rather leave drain maintenance to the experts, contact Frasier’s Plumbing & Heating, Inc..
+Check out five ways you can help maintain a healthy drain in your home below and if you’d rather leave drain maintenance to the experts, contact Frasier’s Plumbing and Heating, Inc..

 1. Inspect The Pipes Regularly